PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-06 07:50:35
+Last updated: 2024-04-06 07:51:09
-Random Quote: In all the world, violent men are the easiest to deal with. - Irene O'Donnell
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn